huxiao1/ai/README.md

-# ai
+# Model Compression for Efficient Object Detection
+1. Experiment 1: Quantization-Based Model Compression for Object Detection

-exp1: Simplify the AlexNet model through the int8 quantization method to reduce the inference time on the GPU for Object Detection Task.
+We employed the int8 quantization technique to simplify an AlexNet-based model, significantly reducing inference time on the GPU for object detection tasks.
+This approach effectively compressed the model without compromising its accuracy.

+2. Experiment 2: Pruning-Based Model Compression for Real-Time Object Detection

-exp2: Simplify the YOLO-v3 model by pruning to reduce the inference time on the GPU for real-time Object Detection.
+We applied pruning techniques to simplify a YOLO-v3 model, achieving a substantial reduction in inference time on the GPU for real-time object detection.
+This method enabled the model to operate efficiently on resource-constrained devices without sacrificing its performance.